-- 1. All buildings, offices, meeting rooms, storage areas, restrooms, stairways, hallways, warehouses, garages, and county-owned vehicles. - 2.
-Any enclosed area, with a roof or other overhead covering of any kind with walls and side coverings of any kind, regardless of the presence of openings for ingress and egress, on all sides or on all sides but one (1). - 3.
-Any areas that are immediately adjacent to entryways. - 4.
-Any area in which smoke could enter a building through entrances, windows, ventilation systems, or other means.
+- All buildings, offices, meeting rooms, storage areas, restrooms, stairways, hallways, warehouses, garages, and county-owned vehicles. - Any enclosed area, with a roof or other overhead covering of any kind with walls and side coverings of any kind, regardless of the presence of openings for ingress and egress, on all sides or on all sides but one (1). - Any areas that are immediately adjacent to entryways. - Any area in which smoke could enter a building through entrances, windows, ventilation systems, or other means.

 "No Smoking" signs or the international "No Smoking" symbol (consisting of a pictorial representation of a burning cigarette enclosed in a red circle with a red bar across it) shall be conspicuously posted in all county buildings and facilities where smoking is prohibited by this policy, including at each entrance.
-All signs shall contain a telephone number for reporting violations.